nottaro/littleroot/content/11Literature/ExamQuotesSem1.md

 - **Plot Summary:** Follows the story of lawyer Gabriel Utterson as he investigates Edward Hyde and his connections to his friend, Dr Henry Jekyll
 - **Thesis:** Stevenson uses narrative conventions and language techniques such as symbolism, foreshadowing and allusion, and dialogue to represent the aristocracy's value of reputation.
 Stevenson portrays the value of reputation as one so great that people are willing to hide their personal life from their closest friends.

-- **Uses symbolism to express that one's private and personal life are different things**
+- **Uses symbolism to  the importance of the separation between one's personal and social life**
 - **Uses foreshadowing and allusion to show that people's outward appearance is important, and one should not investigate it**
 - **Uses dialogue to express that people will do anything to hide their alter ego**